raceintospace/raceintospace/doc/manual/manual.md

 ### Mercury / Vostok Capsule

-This is a one-person capsule which can perform only very basic space missions: suborbital, orbital, EVA, and Duration B only.
-It cannot perform docking or lunar missions.
+This is a one-person capsule which can perform only very basic space missions: suborbital, orbital, EVA, and Duration B.  It cannot perform docking or lunar missions.

 ### Gemini / Voskhod Capsule